w3c/transitions/.github/ISSUE_TEMPLATE/cr-new.md

 [TODO: are your dependencies likely to change and impact your document?]

 # Wide Review
-[TODO: list of issues? email thread?]
+[TODO: list of issues? email thread? horizontal review?]

 # Issues addressed
 [TODO: list of issues]